canast02/csci544_fall2016_project/yelp-sentiment/README.md

 ### Running the extractor

-You need to run the ```sentiment_analyzer.py``` giving two parameters; the path to the reviews file and the filename for the sentiment output.
+You need to run the ```yelp_sentiment_analyzer.py``` giving three parameters; the path to the reviews file, the path to the menus file and the filename for the sentiment output.